pantheon-systems/documentation/source/_docs/drupal-8-configuration-management.md

 ### Workflow Example

-In the commands below, replace `site` and `env` with your site name and the correct environment:
+In the commands below, replace `site` with your site name and the correct environment:

 1.  `terminus drush <site>.dev -- cex -y`
 2.  `terminus env:commit <site>.dev --message="Export configuration to code"`